cardinaldeacre/Capstone-AI-Learning-Insight/README.md

   - View grades and feedback.
   - **Re-upload/Revision:** Ability to fix rejected submissions.
 - **Progress Tracking:** Visual indicators for completed modules and course progress.
+- **Learning Insights:** AI generated supportive message highlighting their progress, achievements, and areas for improvement.

 ---